Dymantic/laravel-instagram-feed/README.md

 [
     'type' => 'image' // can be either image or video 'url' => 'source url for media',
-    'id' => 'the media id',
+    'thumbnail_url' => 'thumbnail url is for video only, image will be the same as url' 'id' => 'the media id',
     'caption' => 'the media caption',
     'permalink' => 'the permalink for accessing the post',